 \section{Introduction}

-Deligne--Lusztig varieties, which are introduced in celebrated paper \cite{Deligne1976}, are algebraic varieties over $\overline{\F}_{q}$ whose $\ell$-adic cohomology realizing all representations of finite reductive groups.
-More precisely, a Deligne--Lusztig variety $X$ is defined by the data consisting of a reductive group $G$ over $\F_{q}$ and a maximal $\F_{q}$-torus $T \subset G$.
-Then $X$ admits actions of $T(\F_{q})$ and $G(\F_{q})$, and from these actions, we can construct a (virtual) representation of $G(\F_{q})$ from a character of $T(\F_{q})$.
-Deligne--Lusztig's one of the main theorem asserts that any irreducible representation of $G(\F_{q})$ appears in some virtual representation given in this way.
+Deligne--Lusztig varieties, {\cred introduced in the celebrated paper \cite{Deligne1976}}, are algebraic varieties over $\overline{\F}_{q}$ whose $\ell$-adic cohomology {\cred provides a geometric construction of many representations of finite reductive groups.} More precisely, {\cred given a reductive group $G$ over $\F_{q}$ and a maximal $\F_{q}$-torus $T\subset G$, the associated Deligne–Lusztig variety $X$ carries actions of $T(\F_{q})$ and $G(\F_{q})$, and from these actions one constructs a (virtual) representation of $G(\F_{q})$ from a character of $T(\F_{q})$.} {\cred One of the main theorems of Deligne and Lusztig} asserts that {\cred every} irreducible representation of $G(\F_{q})$ appears in some {\cred such} virtual representation.

-It is natural to expect their theory to be developed over $p$-adic fields, and this expectation has great significance in the perspective of the local Langlands correspondence.
-To this end, we can consider two ways of the generalization of Deligne--Lusztig varieties.
-One of them is called a semi-infinite Deligne--Lusztig variety, in the sense of Feigin--Frenkel \cite{Feigin1990}, which is a subset of a semi-infinite flag manifold defined by the Deligne--Lusztig condition.
-Another one is called an affine Deligne--Lusztig variety, which is defined by a similar condition in an affine flag variety (\cite{Rapoport2005}).
-Lusztig proposed the method to realize the local Langlands correspondence in homology groups of semi-infinite Deligne--Lusztig varieties (\cite{Lusztig1979}).
-Such method is deepened by \cite{Boyarchenko2012}, \cite{Chan2018}, and \cite{Chan2020}.
-See also \cite{Ivanov2022}, where the $p$-adic Deligne--Lusztig varieties are defined as the functor which is defined by following the definition of semi-infinite Deligne--Lusztig varieties.
+{\cred It is natural to seek to extend this theory to} $p$-adic fields, and this expectation has great significance {\cred from} the perspective of the local Langlands correspondence.
+To this end, {\cred there are two approaches to generalizing Deligne--Lusztig varieties.} {\cred The first is the} semi-infinite Deligne--Lusztig variety in the sense of Feigin--Frenkel \cite{Feigin1990}, a subset of the semi-infinite flag manifold {\cred cut out} by the Deligne--Lusztig condition. {\cred The second} is {\cred the} affine Deligne--Lusztig variety, {\cred defined by an analogous} condition in an affine flag variety (\cite{Rapoport2005}).
+Lusztig proposed {\cred a conjectural construction of supercuspidal representations} {\cred realizing} the local Langlands correspondence {\cred via the} homology of semi-infinite Deligne--Lusztig varieties (\cite{Lusztig1979}). {\cred This approach has since been developed in greater detail, especially for division algebras (\cite{Boyarchenko2012}, \cite{Chan2018}, and \cite{Chan2020}).} See also \cite{Ivanov2022}, where the $p$-adic Deligne--Lusztig varieties are defined {\cred functorially by following the definition of semi-infinite Deligne--Lusztig varieties.}